artisanfw/api/README.md

 $apiOptions->setAllowedHosts(['localhost', 'domain.com']);
 ```
 ## Service Configuration
-The API supports a configuration file in php format that must return an associative array of parameters.
+The API supports a configuration file in PHP format, which must return an associative array of parameters.
 This file uses keys to define the configurations for each service.
 ```php
 <?php
 $apiOptions->setConfigFile(PROJECT_DIR . '/config.php');